Beyond Waste Evanston

 - Check out SWANCCC for special materials on disposal/recycling and many other useful resources

 - Embrace your company’s waste reduction program.
 If it doesn’t have one, advocate for it.
-Sustainevanston and Beyond Waste Evanston can lend support.
+We at Beyond Waste Evanston can lend support.

 - Ask the businesses you support if they recycle and compost.
-If not, request that they do.
-In Evanston, the first recycling bin is free of charge, and recycling pickups are cheaper than landfill ones. (https://www.cityofevanston.org/government/departments/public-works/services/trash-recycling-and-yard-waste-services/commercial-and-business-services)
+If not, request that they do so.
+In Evanston, the first recycling bin is free, and pickups for recycling are cheaper than those for trash.

-- Request that restaurants use durable multi-use dinnerware, and that the single-use items they must use be recyclable or compostable.
+- Request that restaurants use durable multi-use dinnerware, and ask that their single-use items be recyclable or compostable.

 - Ask your children how they tackle waste in school and learn from them.
 If their school is not environmentally active, start a green team or contact firstname.lastname@example.org for information and support.